 Shelly Jacobs, Aquinas teacher, received a B.S. in Psychology, and subsequently worked as an Instructor at a rehabilitation center, assisting teenagers with severe mental and physical disabilities.
 She then earned certifications in English as a Second Language and Reading, and then went on to receive her Masters in Education.
 Before coming to ND, she taught at the Pleasant Valley School District, Easton School District and Northampton Community College.

 Toggle View Keith Joseph

 Keith Joseph began teaching in 2004.
 He has taught at Rutgers University, the City College of New York, and Hudson County Community College.
 At City College he received the Distinguished Teaching Award .
 He earned his BA in Philosophy and a MA in English at Rutgers University.
-He did graduate work in Philosophy at Holy Apostles College and Seminary and in Cultural Anthropology at the City University of New York.
-St. Augustine taught that Christ is the only true teacher and so we are all called to be students of Christ–disciples.
-Mr. Joseph strives to model a life of discipleship for his students.
+Mr. Joseph did graduate work in Philosophy at Rutgers University and Holy Apostles College and Seminary and in Cultural Anthropology at the City University of New York.
+Teaching is his vocation and he strives to model the pursuit of excellence for his students.